Bedrooms 3, Sleeps 8

 Whether you are seeking a peaceful retreat, a romantic getaway, an active holiday, fishing or simply want to experience the tranquility and beauty of nature, you will find what you are looking for at Les Gites du Sanglier.
 Less than a 2 hour drive from Rennes airport, or less than 90 mins from St Malo channel port and Dinard Airport, Les Gites du Sanglier combines the magic of a remote getaway with the convenience of easy access.

-Well equipped with gas cooker, microwave, toaster, kettle, coffee-machine, cooking utensils etc along with crockery, etc for 6.
+Equipped with gas hob/gas oven, grill, dishwasher, microwave, toaster, kettle, coffee-machine, cooking utensils etc along with crockery pots and pans, mugs, wine glasses, tumblers etc

-Spacious living room with flat screen tv, dvd player, cd/radio, large sofa, hammock seat and its own log burning fire.
+Spacious living room with flat screen tv, dvd player, large sofa, hammock seat and a stone and oak fireplace with wood effect fire (allowing instant warmth)

 There is also a dining table and chairs, and a traditional Breton sideboard with books and games.